ChinoUkaegbu/IntrotoIM/February16/README.md

 **Possible Improvements**

 I wanted to use a sort of mouseOver function so that anytime the mouse hovered over a circle, the name of the song would be displayed but I did not know how to.
 I believe I'd have to rewrite the program and include a class so that that would be implementable and it would really pull the design together.

+**Conclusion**

+At first, I thought the assignment was going to be really boring because it seemed like dealing with datasets was just tedious and uninteresting.
+However, manipulating these data sets and being able to create visuals is actually reallyu cool and the possibilites are really endless when it comes to data manipulation and visualization.